21 Sep 2022

 2. Find the Will to Believe at the Frisco Futuro House

-If you’re looking for something exciting, unique, and a little bit out of this world for your next Outer Banks vacation, head down to North Carolina’s only Futuro House located in Frisco.
-Built in 1970, the Futuro House is one of a limited number of pre-fab homes built by Finnish Architect Matti Suuronen whose goal was to revolutionize the construction of portable homes.
-Stop by to take a gander at a family of extra-terrestrials enjoying their own Outer Banks vacation and keep an eye out for aliens that you can sometimes see through the portholes.
-This home is one of the few remaining Futuro homes left still standing.
-Be sure to visit during the day for some Instagram-ready ready photos and if you’re lucky, you might even get the chance to snap a picture with a live alien (as one of the residents sometimes likes to come out dressed in a green alien suit for pictures).
+If you’re looking for something exciting, unique, and a little bit out of this world for your next Outer Banks vacation, head down to the previous site of North Carolina’s only Futuro House located in Frisco.
+Built in 1970, the Futuro House was one of a limited number of pre-fab homes built by Finnish Architect Matti Suuronen whose goal was to revolutionize the construction of portable homes.
+Guests and locals alike regularly stopped by to take a gander at a family of extra-terrestrials enjoying their own Outer Banks vacation and often saw aliens through the portholes.
+Many locals remember the home when it was a hotdog stand and have fond memories of a "real life" extraterrestrial coming out to take photos with visitors.
+This home was one of the few remaining Futuro homes left still standing.
+It was lost in a fire on the morning of October 20, 2022.